amorphic/tosr0x/README.md

 The module is a wrapper around Python's default serial module.
 It provides functionality to detect TOSR0x devices, set relay states and query relay states.

-I hope that this module goes some small way to lowering barriers to entry into the Internet of Things.

 Requirements
 ----------------------